 ubuntu:16.04 official Docker

 image.
-Jobs commands are executed by root user.
+Jobs commands are executed by the root user.

 There are Docker images for each recent version of Android.
 There are also variants with Node.js preinstalled for React Native development.

 android:versionis the basic image that comes with development utilities and is an optimal first choice.